EmielH/tale-hugo/README.md

 ### Disqus

 Tale supports Disqus integration, a comment system that empowers dynamic features to static websites.
-To install it, just add the key `disqusShortname` in your `config.toml`
+To install it, just add it to your config as described in [the Hugo Documentation](https://gohugo.io/content-management/comments/#configure-disqus).

 ```toml
 disqusShortname = "disqus-example"